-High-Performing Communities (Subpart E)
+High-Performing Communities (Subpart

 Section 424 of the McKinney-Vento Act establishes the authority for the establishment of and requirements for HPCs.
 Applications must be submitted by the collaborative applicant at such time and in such manner as HUD may require and contain such information as HUD determines necessary under § 578.17(b).
 Applications will be posted on the HUD Web site (www.hud.gov) for public comments.
-In addition to HUD's review of the applications, interested members of the public will be able to provide comment to HUD regarding the applications.
+In addition to HUD's review of the applications, interested members of the public will be able to provide comment to HUD regarding the presented in a narrative form or other format prescribed by HUD.

 Requirements.
 The Continuum of Care must use HMIS data (HUD will publish data standards and measurement protocols) to determine that the standards for qualifying as a HPC are met.
-An applicant must submit a report showing how the Continuum of Care program funds were expended in the prior year, and provide information that the Continuum meets the standards for HPCs.
+An applicant must submit a report showing how the Continuum of Care program funds were expended in the prior year, and provide information that the Continuum meets the standards for

 Standards.
 In order to qualify as an HPC, a Continuum of Care must demonstrate through reliable data that it meets all of the required standards.
-The interim rule clarifies which standards will be measured with reliable data from a Continuum's HMIS and which standards will be measured through reliable data from other sources and presented in a narrative form or other format prescribed by HUD.
+The interim rule clarifies which standards will be measured with reliable data from a Continuum's HMIS and which standards will be measured through reliable data from other sources and